tarunsingh/progress-bar/README.md

 # progress-bar
-A simple responsive javascript progress bar library having checkpoints.
+A simple and very light weight responsive javascript progress bar library having checkpoints.

 To use this library just include in your html file in the script tag. and in your application: